MaxStrange/Artie/artietool/tasks/README.md

     * *docker-image*: A Docker image name (including tag and repo); the name of the image produced is specified in the `steps` (see below).
     * *files*: A collection of one or more files.
     * *yocto-image*: A Yocto image binary.
+    * *helm-chart*: A Helm chart that has been deployed to the cluster.

 ## Build